 He simply explained that however advanced our technology is today; there is a very high exposure to blue-light radiating from screens.
 This affects us both physiologically and psychologically.
 It’s called computer vision syndrome.
 When our eyes are staring at the screen for long hours, our pupil tends to dilate, leaving little scope for us to blink our eyes.
 Blinking restores dryness and hydrates our eyes.
 Prolonged exposure to blue light cheats our mind to believe that it is yet day, and there’s still time before we can sleep.
 This leaves us feeling listless and tired, with a blurred vision, owing to dehydration.
 Yes, indeed our junk diet and erratic lifestyle are also to blame.

 - Discounting on-screen presence at least an hour before calling it a day is beneficial!

 - Perhaps one must consider consuming the comprehensive vision complex named EyeMax, which is skilfully concocted combining powerful carotenoids namely Lutein and Zeaxanthin.
 These two components are crucial as they build a natural protective shield from the UV rays, and the blue light that emanates from computer screens, and other smart devices, including the television and computers.
-EyeMax also comprises of bilberry extracts that are used to enhance night vision, and N-acetylglucosamine (NAG) a component that rehydrated dry and itchy eyes.
-Because most of us spend countless hours in front of the screen, regular intake of EyeMax helps us keep with our fast passed screen inclined lifestyle, without damaging vision.
+EyeMax also comprises bilberry extracts that are used to enhance night vision, and N-acetylglucosamine (NAG) a component that rehydrates dry and itchy eyes.
+Because most of us spend countless hours in front of the screen, regular intake of EyeMax helps us keep with our fast paced screen inclined lifestyle, without damaging vision.